Medical Doctor Service Trust Agreement

 • Onsite Pathology

 • Following deregulation, more approved pathology collection centres are being located in medical practices, providing improved patient convenience.
-Pathology companies value co-location highly and it is also beneficial for patients.
-However, it is important to observe the legislation that exists to prevent inappropriate incentives for referrals.
+Pathology companies value co-location highly, and it is also beneficial for patients.
+However, observe the legislation that exists to prevent inappropriate incentives for referrals.

 • Collection centres